Storage

 - backed by the same physical disks as

-/scratch/local- storage during job runtime only, fast and ephemeral, SSD
+/scratch/local- storage during job runtime only, fast and ephemeral, SSD/NVME

-- best for temporary outputs while the job is running
+- best for temporary outputs (e.g. log files, job otuputs) while the job is running

-- best for jobs that require high-speed inputs that need to be accessed randomly
+- best for jobs that require high-speed inputs that need to be accessed randomly, e.g. small sets of frequently accessed NANOAOD, ML input datasets

-- has rw access from the login node, ro access from the compute nodes
+- has read+write access from the login node, read-only access from the compute nodes

-To get an overview of your disk usage, simply run:
+To get an overview of your disk usage, run:

 show_storage